zogerreng/CMPINF-0010_Lab5Exercise/README.md

   - You will enter the Caesar shift, which can be any integer
   - You will enter a Vigenere key, which is any string with only alphabetical characters in it.

+The resulting string will be outputed.
+All spaces in the given text will be removed, and all letters will be converted to lowercase.

 If any of your inputs do not match for each step, the program will not function and you will have to restart it.

 # Caesar and Vigenere ciphers explained